marcoskirsch/nodemcu-httpserver/README.md

    For example, if the client requests _http://2.2.2.2/foo.lua?color=red_ then the server will execute the function in your Lua script _foo.lua_ and pass in _connection_ and _args_, where _args.color = "red"_.

-   If you are going to be sending lots (as in over a KB) of data in your script, you should yield the thread/coroutine every now and then in order to avoid overflowing the send buffer in the microcontroller.
-Use:

-      coroutine.yield()

    Look at the included example scripts for more ideas.

 ### Example: Garage door opener